 Admission is granted only to those with high promise for success in graduate study.
 Applicants demonstrate this potential through previous academic records and testing.
-To be considered for admission to the MS ESM program, an applicant must fulfill the following:
+To be considered for admission to the MS Engineering Systems Management program, an applicant must fulfill the following:

-- 1. Have a Bachelor of Science (BS) degree in engineering, the physical sciences or mathematics.
-Students with a degree in other disciplines may be admitted on a contingency basis provided they complete prerequisite courses including engineering calculus I and II, probability and statistics, and engineering programming. - 2.
-Have - 1. a minimum grade point average (GPA) of 3.00 (A=4.00) in their BS degree; and - 2. a minimum quantitative GRE score of 600; - 3.
-Applicants who fail to meet any of the above standards may be admitted on a conditional basis.
-The graduate programs director evaluates these cases on an individual basis. - 3.
-International students must submit minimum TOEFL scores of 213 on the computer-based test, 550 on the paper-based test, or 79 on the Internet-based test.
-Alternative, they must score at least 6.5 on the IELSE test. - 4.
+- 1. Have a Bachelor of Science (B.S.) degree in engineering, or related areas such as the physical sciences or mathematics.
+Students with a degree in other disciplines may be admitted on a contingency basis provided they complete a set of prerequisites dictated by the Graduate Program Director. - 2.
+Have a minimum grade point average (GPA) of 3.00 (A=4.00) in their BS degree.
+(Applicants who fail to meet the standard may be admitted on a conditional basis.
+The graduate programs director evaluates these cases on an individual basis.) - 3.
+Submit GRE scores. - 4.
+International students must submit minimum TOEFL scores of 80 on the Internet-based test or its equivalent on other forms of the test.
+Alternatively, they must score at least 6.0 on the IELTS test.
+Students who score 6.0 on the IELTS exam or 80-82 on the internet based TOEFL will be required to enroll in EN6301 Academic Writing for International Students during the first semester of attendance. - 5.
 Submit a completed application form, a written statement of purpose indicating the applicant's interests and objectives, two letters of recommendation, and official transcripts of all college level work.
-Admission is granted only to those with high promise for success in graduate study.
-Applicants demonstrate this potential through pervious schooling and testing.